freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 - hint1

-## 2410. psql SELECT * FROM students FULL JOIN majors USING FULL JOIN major_courses USING FULL JOIN courses USING
+## 2410. psql SELECT * students FULL JOIN majors USING JOIN major_courses USING JOIN courses USING

 ### 2410.1